Ekenäs Archipelago National Park 6017

 Trap permits are specific to the fishing or boating party, and they are valid for a calendar year.
 One must carry the permit and proof of payment when fishing.

-Starting in 2020, trap permit tags are no longer in use.
+Since 2020, trap permit tags are no longer in use.
 After purchasing a permit, fishers must simply attach their name and phone number to fishing traps, i.e. fishing nets.

 Permits may be paid for on the Eräluvat web shop using the most common payment methods.